luismr/quick-json-server/README.md

 # quick-json-server

-Node App stub to run the [JSON-Server](https://www.npmjs.com/package/json-server) for any `db-*.json` files into a full REST service without spending a lot of time to create a service to connect into a database, marshal the result set into a readable json, etc ...
+Node App stub to run the [JSON-Server](https://www.npmjs.com/package/json-server) into a full REST service without spending a lot of time to create a service to connect into a database, marshal the result set into a readable json, etc ...

 ## Requirements